ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

     \end{pmatrix}.
     $$

--   Esplicitando il prodotto tra l'inversa trasposta e un vettore, si vede che l'ultimo coefficiente (omogeneo) non è più 0!
+-   By explicitly calculating the product between the inverse transpose and a vector, we see that the last (homogeneous) coefficient is no longer 0!

--   Questo però **non influisce** su $\hat n'$ (`n[3] == 0`): possiamo quindi ignorare il problema.
+-   However, this **does not affect** $\hat n'$ (`n[3] == 0`): we can therefore ignore the problem.

-# Implementazione
+# Implementation

--   È inutile costruire la matrice trasposta di `self.invm` e calcolare il prodotto di questa con la normale.
+-   It is useless to construct the transposed matrix of `self.invm` and calculate the product of this with the normal.

--   Vi consiglio di implementare il prodotto tra matrice e normale nel modo più diretto possibile:
+-   I suggest you implement the product between matrix and normal in the most direct way possible:

     ```python
     row0, row1, row2, _ = self.invm  # Take the *inverse*!